Housing for older people

-Sheltered and supported housing schemes (sometimes known as retirement housing) are properties for rent aimed at people over 60 years of age, although some schemes are available for over 55s.
+Housing for older people (previously known as sheltered housing) is a type of housing that is available to people aged 55 and over, although some schemes are only available to those over 60.
 There is no upper age limit on who can live there.
 Tenants are generally able to do most things for themselves.
 They are often still quite active, want to be as independent as possible and come and go as they please.
 If a tenant does need some assistance with day to day tasks then they can arrange this as they would in any other accommodation.

-Sheltered and supported housing properties are usually self-contained, purpose-built flats, houses or bungalows with their own front doors, kitchens and bathrooms.
+Housing for older people properties are self-contained, purpose-built flats, and bungalows with their own front doors, kitchens and bathrooms.
 They are usually designed to be easily accessible for people with wheelchairs or other mobility issues.
-Most schemes will have flats for couples and flats for individuals.
-There's often also a communal area where residents can socialise.
+Some schemes have a communal area where residents can socialise.

-In sheltered accommodation there is usually a property manager or scheme manager who lives on site.
-They will visit or call residents from time to time to make sure that they are well and comfortable, will address any concerns which they may have, and can put them in touch with additional support when required.
-Residents will also be provided with an alarm system so that they can call for help in an emergency.
+Most social landlords that provide housing for older people offer some support.
+An officer may visit or call residents from time to time to make sure that they are well and comfortable, will address any concerns which they may have, and can put them in touch with additional support when required.
+Housing for older people properties will also have an alarm system so that they can call for help in an emergency.

-If you move to a specialist sheltered or supported accommodation scheme you will have to pay rent on your flat, and sometimes an additional service charge which covers the services of the scheme manager, and general maintenance.
-If you are eligible for housing benefit you will be able to claim this towards the cost of your rent.
+If you move to a housing for older people scheme you will have to pay rent on your flat, and sometimes an additional service charge which covers a support service, and general maintenance.
+If you are eligible for housing benefit you will be able to claim this towards the cost of your rent, and some parts of the service charge.

-How to apply for sheltered and supported accommodation
+How to apply for housing for older people

 Private supported and sheltered housing